Applying for Aid

 - Scholarship Information for Undocumented Students:

 Are you looking for scholarship(s) to help pay for College?
-This website focuses on providing scholarship information, resources, and support to undocumented students like yourself who wanted to pursue higher education.
+This website focuses on providing scholarship information, resources, and support to undocumented students who are pursuing higher education.

 - U.S. Department of Education Resource Guide

-Released in October 2015, this guide provides scholarship information as of 2015 (see p.
-56, 57, 58 . . .) and also discloses information about other states including resources available to AB540 students.
+Released in October 2015, this guide provides information regarding resources available to AB540 students.